mittinatten/freesasa/doc/doxy_main.md

 If a selection list contains elements not found in the molecule that is analyzed, a warning is printed and that part of the list does not contribute to the selection.
-Not finding an a list element can be because it specifies a residue that does not exist in the particular molecule, or because of typos.
+Not finding a list element can be because it specifies a residue that does not exist in the particular molecule, or because of typos.
 The selector does not keep a list of valid elements, residue names, etc.

 @page Python Python interface